s-kaundal/Online-Outfits/README.md

 # My Personal Project

-## On-the-phone Outfits
+## Online Outfits

-**On-the-phone Outfits** is an app to keep your wardrobe portable and easy-to-maintain, all at the tip of your fingers.
+**Online Outfits** is an app to keep your wardrobe portable and easy-to-maintain, all at the tip of your fingers.
 From *fashion fanatics* to *simple dressers*, anyone who wants to use this app can:
 - keep track of their clothes
 - budget for their closet